Date: 14 January 2014. Pelican Visits Algae.

 Short lesson in breathing: Dolphin

 have a much faster breath than manatee.
-It's a Puff versus a more
+It is a Puff versus a more

 sustained and deeper PUFF from a manatee.
-At some point you'll hear both
+At some point you shall hear both

 exhale if you traverse warm waters.
-Once you hear the second you'll always
+Once you hear the second you will

-the fact that we had a visitor so I got out the camera to take some
+alerted me to the fact that we had a visitor so I got out the camera to

 Eventually I figured out is what the